LSAT Exam Prep Course

 When is the LSAT Given?
 What are the Test Dates

 The LSAT is administered 4 times per year as a paper based test.
-The October, December, and February LSAT dates are on Saturdays.
+The September/October, December, and February LSAT dates are on Saturdays.
 The June exam is administered on Monday.

 Who should take the LSAT?

 The LSAT is required by all American Bar Association (ABA)-approved law schools, most Canadian schools.
 Many other law schools also require or accept the LSAT.